Netflix/falcor/model.md

 Note that in the example above each TODO appears only once.
 If we use a Model to set a TODO to false we will observe that the new state will be reflected regardless of where in the JSON Graph we retrieve the TODO's information.

-(Example demonstrating that when we use set value to set the done property of the second todo to false, we get done: true when we read it from both places in the to do list)
 ```JavaScript
 var log = console.log.bind(console)
 var $ref = falcor.Model.ref;